hacsoc/the_jolly_advisor/README.md

 be loaded when Travis attempts to run `rake db:migrate`.
 Then FactoryGirl will try to load all of its definitions, which have non-existent tables, since the migrations haven't been run.
 Now you have circular dependencies and, your build fails.
 Don't do this.
 Require false.

+Should you ever need to change this, please refer to the [Travis-CI Docs](http://docs.travis-ci.com/) and make sure you understand the current setup before modifying.

 ### Other notes: